-- Educate delegates to the first meeting of the parties to the Biosafety Protocol, Kuala Lumpur, February 2004, on liability and redress.
+- Educated delegates to the first meeting of the parties to the Biosafety Protocol, Kuala Lumpur, February 2004, on liability and redress.

-- Advise major international food and non-food companies on regulatory requirements under EC law relating to the contained use, experimental release, marketing and labeling of genetically modified organisms (GMOs) and products derived from GMOs.
+- Advised major international food and nonfood companies on regulatory requirements under EC law relating to the contained use, experimental release, marketing and labeling of genetically modified organisms (GMOs) and products derived from GMOs.

-- Advise on premarketing authorization and labeling of novel foods under EC law.
+- Advised on premarketing authorization and labeling of novel foods under EC law.

-- Analyze national laws in Denmark, Finland, Ireland, Norway, Portugal, Spain, Sweden, and the United Kingdom concerning the contained use, experimental release, marketing and labeling of GMOs, products derived from GMOs and “novel foods".
+- Analyzed national laws in Denmark, Finland, Ireland, Norway, Portugal, Spain, Sweden and the United Kingdom concerning the contained use, experimental release, marketing and labeling of GMOs, products derived from GMOs and “novel foods.”

-- Advise a major biotechnology company on liability and other issues under the Biosafety Protocol pursuant to the 1992 UN Biodiversity Convention.
+- Advised a major biotechnology company on liability and other issues under the Biosafety Protocol pursuant to the 1992 UN Biodiversity Convention.

-- Analyze civil liability for damage caused by GMOs under the laws of continental European jurisdictions.
+- Analyzed civil liability for damage caused by GMOs under the laws of continental European jurisdictions.